Seth Marler

-Michael Seth Marler (born March 27, 1981), is a former Arena football Placekicker.
-He played college football at Tulane.
-He was originally signed by the Jacksonville Jaguars of the National Football League.
+Michael Seth Marler (born March 27, 1981) is an American former professional football player who was a placekicker in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Tulane Green Wave.
+He was signed by the Jacksonville Jaguars as an undrafted free agent in 2003.

-Marler also played for the Atlanta Falcons and Tampa Bay Storm.

-High school career
+Early life

-Marler attended Parkview High School in Lilburn, Georgia and was a good student and a standout in football and soccer.
+Marler attended Parkview High School in Lilburn, Georgia, and was a good student and a standout in football and soccer.
 In football, he was a three-year letterman.
 In soccer, he played Defender and Midfielder.
 It was here that he gained the nickname, Lilburn leg.

 College career

 Marler attended Tulane University and was a double major in Marketing and Management and was a letterman in football.
 In football, as a freshman, he was named to the All-Conference USA Freshman Team, was a Second-team All-Conference USA selection, and was a semi-finalist for the Lou Groza Award.
 As a sophomore, he was a Second-team All-Louisiana selection and was a semi-finalist for the Lou Groza Award.
 He led his team in points and ranked second in Conference USA for points with 85.
 As a junior, He was named to the Conference USA Commissioner's Honor Roll, was selected as an All-American.
 Playing against East Carolina, he kicked a 53-yard field goal which was the longest field goal he kicked in his college football career.
 As a senior, he also decided to accept punting duties and was named Second-team All-Louisiana as a Kicker and as a Punter, and was named as a Second-team All-Conference USA selection as a punter.
 During his senior year, he was also twice named the Conference USA Player of the Week and won the 2001 Lou Groza Award.
 He also scored a school record of 333 points for his career.